 Control pads can cause pain and fatigue in the hands after long gaming sessions, while fight sticks are generally designed to minimize these issues (source).

 Lastly, there’s the appeal of authenticity.
 Using a fight stick can make you feel like you’re in an arcade, providing a more immersive gaming experience.
-This arcade-like feeling can add to the overall enjoyment and atmosphere of playing fighting games.
+This arcade-like feeling can add to the enjoyment and atmosphere of fighting games.

 Choosing the Right Fightstick